 Facebook doesn’t care much about your name, either.
 What Facebook doesn’t want is to become a medium that allows freedom of expression and pseudonymity.
 In which case, should anyone of you get in their radar, their “delete” button is only half an inch away from their finger, so you can be an example to others.
 And you can be sure this approach works astonishingly well for Facebook.

 If, however, any of these “fine people” decide, for whatever reason, to actually give a fuck about you, you can rest assured they’ll nab you, no matter what pseudonym you choose to post your stuff on social media.
+Even if you’re using your real name.
+Let’s say you live in a country whose voters were so criminally irresponsible that they elected an alt-right government.
+Such a government will do everything to suppress democratic voices.
+But they won’t need to send a black Volga to your home to kidnap you and have you tortured in a Police Department – not that they’re above it.
+They have “softer” ways of dealing with “annoying” people.

 Every language has a finite variety of first and last name combinations.
 If your chosen pseudonym is significantly different from the norm, you’ll become fodder for the most basic data mining on this planet.